Interaction Replica: Tracking Human-Object Interaction and Scene Changes From Human Motion: Related Work

 \section{Related Work}

-\textbf{Human-object interaction:} Currently, most of the methods work with external cameras to record human-object interactions.
-Methods to capture the full body pose are using external cameras and mostly static scenes~\cite{PROX:2019} or not using the scene context at all~\cite{zhang2020phosa, xu2021d3dhoi, weng2021holistic}.
-RigidFusion \cite{wong2021rigidfusion} tracks objects using an external RGBD sensor.
-There are methods that work with first person view footage, however they are mostly studying the upper part of the body, \eg, hand-object pose estimation~\cite{kwon2021h2o, liu2021semi, doosti2020hope, oberweger2019generalized}, and are mostly limited to static cameras.
-Our method works with body-mounted sensors and a moving camera while capturing the full-body pose and object position simultaneously.
+\PAR{Human--object interaction.} Majority of current methods that record human--object interactions use external cameras.
+Methods to capture the full body pose also use external cameras and mostly static scenes~\cite{PROX:2019, zhang2021learning, luo2022embodied, huang2022capturing} or work with a single dynamic object without any scene context~\cite{zhang2020phosa, xu2021d3dhoi, weng2021holistic, taheri2020grab, huang2022intercap, bhatnagar2022behave}; similarly for human--scene and human--object interaction generation methods~\cite{taheri2022goal, zhang2022couch, hassan2021stochastic, starke2019neural}.
+A few exceptions exist though, \eg RigidFusion \cite{wong2021rigidfusion} can track objects with an external RGBD sensor, and some pose estimation methods work with first-person view footage.
+However, those methods study the upper body or are limited to static cameras, \eg, hand--object pose estimation~\cite{tekin2019h+, kwon2021h2o, liu2021semi, doosti2020hope, oberweger2019generalized, wang2019learning}, or do not model dynamic objects~\cite{zheng2022gimo}.
+Some methods can use egocentric video to predict the contact ~\cite{VISOR2022,shan2020understanding}, but they do not further process this information to infer object position.
+Our method works with body-mounted sensors and a moving camera while capturing the full-body pose and object position.